konstantin-lebejko/typescipt-express-starter/README.md

-# typescipt-express-starter
+# TypeScript + Express Starter

-Minimalistic TypeScript + Express boilerplate
+Minimalistic starter for TypeScript + Express used in several pet projects.